Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Sé de Lisboa (Lisbon Cathedral)

-Sé de Lisboa , also known as Santa Maria Maior de Lisboa, had its construction started in 1147, right after the conquest of Lisbon as the result of the Siege of Lisbon.
+Sé de Lisboa , also known as Santa Maria Maior de Lisboa, began construction in 1147, right after the conquest of Lisbon as a result of the Siege of Lisbon.

-The cathedral is primarily Romanesque in style since later it had Gothic and Baroque additions.
+The cathedral is primarily Romanesque in style, with later Gothic and Baroque additions.

-Miradouro de Santa Luzia is a popular viewpoint, offering romantic views to the river and lower Alfama.
-This viewpoint has an open terrace decorated with white and blue tiles depicting the Praça do Comércio (Commerce Square) before the earthquake, and a battle during Lisbon’s Siege.
-To complete the picturesque setting it has a vine-covered pergola.
+Miradouro de Santa Luzia is a popular viewpoint offering romantic views of the river and lower Alfama.
+This viewpoint has an open terrace decorated with white and blue tiles depicting Praça do Comércio (Commerce Square) before the earthquake, and a battle during Lisbon’s Siege.
+To complete the picturesque setting, it has a vine-covered pergola.

 Miradouro das Portas do Sol is an observation deck adjacent to Miradouro de Santa Luzia.
-It’s not as romantic as the previous one, however, it provides a clear view to also Panteão Nacional (National Pantheon).
+It’s not as romantic as the previous one, however, it provides a clear view of Panteão Nacional (National Pantheon).

-Near the observation deck is where the tram reduces speed due a tight curve and a perfect opportunity for the perfect picture of the iconic tram.
+Near the observation deck, the tram slows due to a tight curve, offering a perfect opportunity for the iconic tram photo.

 Castelo de São Jorge (São Jorge Castle)

-Castelo de São Jorge had human presence dating back to 8th century BC.
-The castle, also known in English as Saint George Castle, played a fundamental role during the 1147 Siege of Lisbon, where the first king Dom Afonso Henriques (Afonso I of Portugal) along with its allies, conquered the castle to the Moorish king during the Second Crusade.
-A legend is born during the process, as the nobleman Martim Moniz sacrificed himself in order to keep the doors open to allow the army to enter the castle.
+Castelo de São Jorge had human presence dating back to the 8th century BC.
+The castle, also known in English as Saint George Castle, played a fundamental role during the 1147 Siege of Lisbon, when the first king, Dom Afonso Henriques (Afonso I of Portugal), along with his allies, conquered the castle from the Moorish king during the Second Crusade.
+A legend was born in the process, as the nobleman Martim Moniz sacrificed himself to keep the doors open and allow the army to enter the castle.

-Today the castle is a must-see attraction, and provides a bird’s eye view to the city center (Baixa).
+Today the castle is a must-see attraction and provides a bird’s-eye view of the city center (Baixa).
 The best view is around sunset.
-Expect long queues to buy the ticket, especially during summer or weekends.
+Expect long queues to buy tickets, especially during summer or weekends.

 Lower Alfama

-Lower Alfama is the area below the tram line and covers the streets going down to the lowlands, where the Avenida Infante Dom Henrique passes.
+Lower Alfama is the area below the tram line and covers the streets leading down to the lowlands, where Avenida Infante Dom Henrique passes.

-Lower Alfama is one of the most traditional neighborhoods, and it has deep culture oriented to the sea and Fado.
+Lower Alfama is one of the most traditional neighborhoods, deeply rooted in seafaring culture and Fado.

-The area is a maze, therefore, it’s easy to get lost where many alleys look similar.
-In such a case, the best it’s just keep going down.
+The area is a maze, and it’s easy to get lost as many alleys look similar.
+In such a case, the best thing is to just keep going down.

-If you start from the lowlands, a good point of entrance is the Largo do Chafariz de Dentro (Old Alfama Square) and walk along the narrow Rua de São Pedro (São Pedro street).
-Almost every door, there will be a restaurant.
+If you start from the lowlands, a good entry point is Largo do Chafariz de Dentro (Old Alfama Square); walk along the narrow Rua de São Pedro (São Pedro Street).
+Almost every door has a restaurant.

-Besides the signature meal which is Sardinhas Assadas (Roasted Sardines), a not-to-miss drink is Ginjinha, a liquor with a cherry inside served on a chocolate cup.
+Besides the signature meal, Sardinhas Assadas (Roasted Sardines), a not-to-miss drink is Ginjinha, a liqueur with a cherry inside, served in a chocolate cup.

 What are the best areas for nightlife in Lisbon

-Lisbon is well famed for its nightlife, and with the growth of tourism, more areas have joined the bandwagon to provide night entertainment.
-The author top picks for the best areas for nightlife are:
+Lisbon is well known for its nightlife, and with the growth of tourism, more areas have joined the bandwagon to provide night entertainment.
+The author’s top picks for the best areas for nightlife are:

 • Bairro Alto.
-Its streets, mainly the streets Rua da Rosa and Rua Diario de Noticias fill up every night on weekends.
-It’s a very chill area, where most people just go inside to grab a drink and stay outside on the streets drinking and chatting.
+Its streets, mainly Rua da Rosa and Rua Diário de Notícias, fill up every weekend night.
+It’s a very chill area where most people just go inside to grab a drink and stay outside on the streets drinking and chatting.

 • Cais do Sodré.
 The riverside area behind the train tracks leading to Santos is full of more upscale bars.
-On the flip side, near the Time Out Market Lisboa there are more down to earth bars.
+On the flip side, near Time Out Market Lisboa, there are more down-to-earth bars.

 • Santos.
-This area has more spread out bars and in less quantity.
+This area has fewer and more spread-out bars.

 • Docas .
-This upscale nightlife area is concentrated in the promenade along the marina.
+This upscale nightlife area is concentrated along the marina promenade.

-• LX Factory - This enclosed area near Docas was a former industrial area, today it is a trendy area.
+• LX Factory - This enclosed area near Docas was a former industrial zone, today it is a trendy destination.

-It serves both as a nightlife area with bars, clubs as well as day tourism with street stall markets and shops.
+• It serves both as a nightlife area with bars and clubs, as well as for daytime tourism with street markets and shops.

 What are the most important events in Lisbon

-Lisbon has cultural events all year round, and it’s the home of Web Summit and Lisbon’s Rock in Rio.
+Lisbon has cultural events all year round and is home to Web Summit and Lisbon’s Rock in Rio.

-The biggest and most traditional event at the heart of Lisbon is Santo António, celebrated every year on the 13th of June.
+The biggest and most traditional event at the heart of Lisbon is Santo António, celebrated every year on June 13th.
 On this night, there is a parade on Avenida da Liberdade where every group representing their neighborhood wears traditional outfits.

-After the parade, the streets of Upper Almafa are packed with people wandering in the streets, drinking wine and eating roasted sardines.
+After the parade, the streets of Upper Alfama are packed with people wandering the streets, drinking wine, and eating roasted sardines.

-In previous days, the most traditional neighborhoods set up their own traditional ballroom areas in the streets.
+In previous days, the most traditional neighborhoods set up their own ballroom areas in the streets.

 Is Lisbon safe

-Lisbon is considered one of the safest European capitals, especially when it comes to violent crime.
-Unfortunately, due a fast paced population and tourism growth, petty crime has become more common.
-You can reduce the risks of being pickpocket or robbed with some safeguards:
+Lisbon is considered one of the safest European capitals, especially regarding violent crime.
+Unfortunately, due to fast-paced population and tourism growth, petty crime has become more common.
+You can reduce the risks of being pickpocketed or robbed with some safeguards:

 • Don’t flash expensive jewelry or wads of cash.